pkp/pkp-docs/learning-ops/en/editorial-dashboard.md

 book: learning-ops
 version: 3.5
 title: Learning OPS 3.5 (Open Monograph Press) - The Preprint Management Dashboard
-description: A guide to understanding the layout and functions in OPS's edtorial interface.
+description: A guide to understanding the layout and functions in OPS's editorial interface.
 ---

 # The Preprint Management Dashboard